datagovuk/guidance/inspire.md

 * geo-spatial data (i.e. the data points contain a location e.g. latitude/longitude or post code etc)
 * data that is in any of the [34 INSPIRE themes](http://inspire.ec.europa.eu/index.cfm/pageid/2/list/7), however UK Location encourages ALL geo-spatial data to be published the INSPIRE way
 * published data (the law does not compel you to publish data that is not currently published)

+## Harvesting INSPIRE/Location data

+The INSPIRE legislation requires most geo-spatial data to be published according to certain standards, and be registered on data.gov.uk in a certain way.
+The records must be published in GEMINI2 format and be harvested.
+Common ways to do this are:

+* Metadata records are created at the "UK Location Metadata Editor" website.
+You fill in the web form to create each record and the website publishes them at a 'WAF service' which data.gov.uk harvests.
+Geographical software is also required to provide the data to users in a way that fulfils the INSPIRE 'View' and 'Download' requirements.

+* Data is stored in a GIS (Geographic Information System).
+This is common for departments and local authorities that have an established geo-spatial data capability.
+Commonly used products include the open source GeoNetworks or ArcGIS.
+The GIS provides a 'WMS service' for users to preview the data and 'WFS service' or 'Atom feed' for users to download the data.
+The GIS also publishes the metadata records for the datasets at a 'CSW service', which data.gov.uk is then configured to harvest from.